soundmud/soundrts/doc_src/src/en/mapmaking.rst

 Add units
 """""""""

 Open the file in a text editor.
-Use commands mentionned in `Defining the starting resources of the players`_.
+Use commands mentioned in `Defining the starting resources of the players`_.